mmerkes/sudoku_solvers/README.md

 ##Check the Row, Column, and 3x3 Square

-Now, we have the sudoku board parsed into a 2D array, and we have all of the empty positions that we need to find a number for.
+Now, we have the sudoku board parsed into a 2D array, and we have all of the empty positions that we need to fill.
 Next, we need to write the `checkRow`, `checkColumn`, and `check3x3Square` functions to look for conflicts.
-When we have those three, we can combine into the `checkValue` function to confirm the validity of a number in one call.
-Once we can actually check values to plug into our puzzle, we can move onto the stage of trying numbers.
+When we have those three, we can combine them into the `checkValue` function to confirm the validity of a number in one call.
+Once we can actually check values we plug into our puzzle, we can move onto the stage of trying numbers systematically.

 Starting with our `checkRow` function, we need to see if there are any conflicts with the value we're trying.
 Time to write our test!